Mater Christi Trust

 • To engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, investigate and observe the world around them.

 • As pupils progress through school, they should begin to think critically and develop a more rigorous understanding of Science.
-They should also know how Science reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+They should also know how Science reflects and shapes our history, and contribute to the culture, creativity and wealth of our nation.

 • To produce investigative and enquiry work, exploring their ideas and recording their experiences.